 An ICO is an Initial Coin Offering.
-Like you thought, it’s basically the cryptocurrency equivalent of a stock market IPO.
+Like you thought and according to this Poocoin alternative, it’s basically the cryptocurrency equivalent of a stock market IPO.
 Except there’s no SEC or SEBI regulations, because there’s no cryptocurrency regulatory body or even a unifying ‘stock exchange’.
 An ICO right now, is therefore just a distribution of coins from a newly beginning cryptocurrency.
 Exchanges and investors who want to buy the coin can do so in exchange for a more popular crypto, Bitcoin or Ethereum.
 In fact, Ethereum started out with an ICO as well – for a price of 0.005 BTC per ETH.
 It goes without saying that an investment in the Ethereum ICO would have paid off.
 But the fact is, there are an increasingly large number of dubious technologies or services out there posing as ICOs to sell a product or make some quick cash.

 Why are These ICOs Just Startups?

 Go to any website for an unheard of ICO – something that your friend of a friend told you about, or came up in your Facebook feed as a sponsored post.
 I’m sure you’ve visited landing pages for these coins (all of whose websites end in .io, by the way, and have a Founders tab with links to their LinkedIn profiles) and seen them peddling the same things:

 - Do (thing) with one tap on your phone!

 - Platform to build other applications on

 - This coin is going to change (finance/investing/commerce) in (sector/region/world).